UCLCSSA/API-Specification/API-Specification.md

 Should the request's `ETag` token match the desired resource of the server, then no payload need to be returned.
 The server SHOULD return a `304 Not Modified` status code.
-- `Content-Length` specifies the size of the body in bytes.
+- `Content-Length` specifies the size of the body in bytes, and MUST be included.

 Blank fields MUST be included with value `null` instead of being omitted.